 • Helping to educate patients about treatment options

 In every specialty, a physician’s degree of trust in a

 publication correlated very strongly with readership.

-NEJM also subscribes to Kantar Media.
+NEJM also subscribes to Kantar Media and Media Radar.